OPEN-NEXT/OKH-LOSH/tmp_requirements-crawler.md

 - checks whether links _inside_ the manifest files are dead
 - avoids brute force crawling (=reloading the whole DB) e.g. by comparing metadata of already crawled with new files
+- submodule actually _creates_ manifest files (of low quality)
+  - by accessing open APIs from platforms like Wikifactory
+  - by scraping information/metadata from platforms without open API

 ## parser